 While working as an engineer, she concurrently pursued her PhD in Neuroscience and joined the ISS Program Science Office upon completion, where she’s since enjoyed playing an active role in the science activities taking place on the ISS.
 Dr. Ruttley has authored publications ranging from hardware design to neurological science, and also holds a U.S. utility patent.

-Jeff Samson is the president of Samson Design Associates, Inc., a product design, development, and engineering firm based in Boulder, Colorado.
+Jeff Samson, formerly the president of Samson Design Associates, Inc., recently merged his company with Boulder BioMed to form Boulder iQ, an expert contract consulting firm offering product development design and complete medical device quality and regulatory services.
 His professional interest is centered on biomedical engineering, not only commercializing emerging technology, but developing the intuitive human interface for medical devices.